Actindo-AG/Documentation/PIM/API/03_KeyConcepts.md

 An attribute set includes a number of attributes that define an entity type, for example, a specific type of product in the case of the *PIM* module.
 All attribute sets are created and maintained in the *DataHub* module.
 Therefore, all attributes available in the system are displayed in *DataHub*.
 Besides, product-specific attribute sets can be created and maintained in the *PIM* module.
 If you install additional plugins to communicate with third-party systems, such as external sales channels or service providers, other attribute sets may be created via driver.

 All attribute sets have a key.
-This key is required for API access and therefore must be system wide unique.
+This key is required for API access and therefore must be system-wide unique.

 You can define your own attribute set keys, but we strongly recommend that you follow consistent naming conventions for the sake of clarity, such as follows: